-The attached Existing Conditions Plan indicates that there are 4 existing street trees along the site's Center Street NE frontage, and 15 existing street trees along the 23rd Street SE frontage.
-The applicant's Planting Plan indicates that the existing trees will be protected and 1 additional street tree will be planted along the Center Street frontage.
-Due to the condition and location of the existing street trees along the 23rd Street frontage, the applicant is proposing to remove the trees and replace them with 21 new street trees (see Exhibit 4).
-As required, the applicant has addressed the reasonable alternatives analysis standards in the narrative provided below.
+The attached Existing Conditions Plan indicates that there are 4 existing street trees along the site's Center Street NE frontage.
+The applicant's Planting Plan indicates that the existing trees along the Center Street frontage will be protected and 1 additional street tree will be planted (see Exhibit 4).